phlowers/phlowers-notebooks/README.md

 Data can be found in the  ./data folder.

 JupyterLite is also a way to test it on pyodide kernel, because phlowers want to be compatible with in-browser execution provided by pyodide.
-It also avoid to load jupyter server solution as binder.
+It also avoids to add loads to a jupyter server solution as Binder.
 This Phlowers jupyterlite is a local execution: you can change settings, add your personal notebooks, and also install application.

 Be patient during execution, JupyterLite can be slow compared to classic jupyter.